Health Screening Results Review

 Review of your health screening results completes your health screening with us.

-We encourage a complimentary teleconsult with our doctors for added convenience.
-We will review your results and recommend lifestyle changes.
+We encourage a complimentary teleconsult with our doctors for added convenience, during which we will review your results and recommend lifestyle changes.
 Where necessary, we may arrange to see you at our clinics.

-Face to face review at Paragon or any of Minmed clinics is available @ $10.70 inclusive of GST.
+Face to face review at Paragon or any of Minmed Clinics is available @ $10.80 inclusive of GST.
 Please email us at [email protected] to schedule an appointment.

 - No definite diagnosis may be made from health screening test results alone, and test results should be correlated with your medical history and other clinical findings.